© Eric R. Pianka

 So, even if we could get to the moon, what's the point?

-However, even if we could somehow reach this planet, if is composed of rocks similar to those
+this distant short-yeared planet, if it is composed of rocks similar to those of our own planet

 Earth's gravitational forces are strong enough but not too strong.
 Likewise, temperatures